Karl I, Prince of Liechtenstein

 Holy Roman Emperor Rudolf II; Credit – Wikipedia

-In 1592, Karl became the treasurer of Archduke Matthias of Austria, the brother and heir of the childless Holy Roman Emperor Rudolf II.
-Karl and his younger brothers Maximilian and Gundakar had been raised in the Evangelical Lutheran faith but they all converted to Catholicism in 1599.
+In 1592, Karl became the treasurer of Archduke Matthias of Austria, the brother and successor of the childless Holy Roman Emperor Rudolf II.
+Karl and his younger brothers Maximilian and Gundakar were raised in the Evangelical Lutheran faith but they converted to Catholicism in 1599.
 That same year Karl became the chief judge in Moravia.
 In 1600, Holy Roman Emperor Rudolf II appointed Karl Chief Steward at the Imperial Court in Vienna, Austria.
 Four years later, Karl was appointed Governor of Moravia.

 Holy Roman Emperor Matthias; Credit – Wikipedia